 image.png

-1. Mapping the distribution of shallow seagrasses:
+a.
+Mapping the distribution of shallow seagrasses:

-2. Identifying drivers behind spatial-temporal seagrass dynamics
+b.
+Identifying drivers behind spatial-temporal seagrass dynamics

 image.png